skyzhou0/aws-glue-connect-to-confluent-cloud/README.md

 ## Contents
 - How to run a Python Kafka Streaming application in AWS Glue ETL that produce message to Confluent Cloud?
-- How to run a Spark Strcuture Stream application in AWS Glue ETL that produce message to Confluent Cloud?
+- How to run a Spark Structured Streaming application in AWS Glue ETL that produce message to Confluent Cloud?

 Note that the instrucutions assumes that the Confluent Cloud cluster is reachable via public internet.